alexli8/alexli8.github.io/_pages/about.md

 During postgraduate studies, I ran a startup with my classmates, which aimed to provide convenient information services for college students.
 Though our attempts failed, I gained lots of valuable experience and identified my goal for life, which is to think and solve meaningful problems for human society.

-I am going to apply Ph.D position in combinations of topological data analysis, machine learning and bioinformatics in 2023.
+I'm going to apply Ph.D position in combinations of topological data analysis, machine learning and bioinformatics in 2023.
 Below are my detailed experiences and electronic materials.

 ## Education Background